Thailand Buddhist temples are an integral part of Thai society.

-Most of the other Buddhist temples outside Bangkok do not have an entrance charge or have staff monitoring dress standards, but you are still expected to dress respectfully.
+Most of the other Buddhist temples outside Bangkok, do not have an entrance charge or have staff monitoring dress standards, but even so, you are still expected to dress respectfully.

 If you are not dressed conservatively then some temples in Thailand may lend or sell you a wrap or shawl to cover up the exposed parts of your body, or you may have to buy one off a vendor outside before entry is allowed to the temple.

 Just because it is hot is no excuse not to dress properly when visiting a Buddhist temple.

 Whilst some leeway is given for foreign visitors in terms of acceptable behaviour, any rude or inappropriate behaviour disrespecting what Thais consider sacred, could land you in very serious trouble.

 But if you take note of the following rules when visiting Thailand Buddhist temples you should have an uneventful visit.